 The forum acts as a consultative body on some issues and a decision making body on others.

 The forum acts in a consultative role for:

 - changes to the local funding formula (the local authority makes the final decision)

 - proposed changes to the operation of the minimum funding guarantee

-- changes to or new contracts affecting schools (eg school meals)
+- changes to or new contracts affecting schools (school meals, for example)

 The forum decides:

-- how much funding may be retained by the local authority within the dedicated schools grant (eg for providing an admissions service or providing additional funding for growing schools)
+- how much funding may be retained by the local authority within the dedicated schools grant (for example, providing an admissions service, or providing additional funding for growing schools)

 - any proposed carry forward of deficits on central spend from one year to the next

-- proposals to de-delegate funding from maintained primary and secondary schools (eg for staff supply cover, insurance, behaviour support)
+- proposals to de-delegate funding from maintained primary and secondary schools (for example, for staff supply cover, insurance, behaviour support)